TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 Regardless of what type of case you need to file or whether you are suing (the “plaintiff”) or the one being sued (the “defendant”), you have the right to represent yourself in court.
 There is no law that requires you to hire an attorney, nor is there any right to have an attorney appointed for you.

 That said: it is easy to underestimate the complexity of a seemingly simple legal case.
 From insurance fine print and writing a demand letter, to following court procedures and filing within a specific frame of time, filing a case by yourself can be daunting.
+Legal proceedings can significantly impact your life, and some cases involve higher risks that are best managed with professional legal help to ensure your interests are protected.

 DID YOU KNOW?
 According to the Insurance Research Council, injury victims who used a lawyer received 3.5 times more than those who settled on their own.